 9. Nose Bleeds:

 The raised blood pressure hemorrhage and anxiety lead to nose bleed in hypertensive patients.
-People suffering from Epistaxis (nose bleeds) mostly have high blood pressure.
+Mostly People suffering from Epistaxis (nose bleeds) is a signs and symptoms of high blood pressure.

 If there is a frequent recurrence of nosebleeds, then the chances of high blood pressure cannot be ruled out.
 The occurrence of nose bleeds need not be necessarily due to blood pressure it can also be due to seasonal allergies, irritation of nasal mucosa, or dryness of nasal mucosa.